charlieroberts/genish.js/README.md

 ```

 ## use
-To use genish.js, you need to create an AudioContext and a AudioWorklet node that will run the functions genish.js creates.
+To use genish.js, you need to create an AudioContext and an AudioWorklet node that will run the functions genish.js creates.
 Genish includes a `utilities` object that provides convenience methods for these tasks.
 The following example performs the necessary setup and starts a sine oscillator running:

 ```html
 <!doctype html>